How to demonstrate sentience?

 It is common to ask: how can sentience (the ability to feel) be demonstrated?

-The question has several interpretations and nuances.
+But the question has several interpretations and nuances.

 On the one hand, whoever asks this question may be pointing out the difficulty of making predictions and obtaining evidence; In short, the difficulty of using the scientific method in the matter of sentience.
 But, as this article explains, there are many things we can do to address the issue of sentience in the most scientific way possible.